Research Code Academy Bootcamp · Cohort 1 · 2026

 Get in Touch

-Submitting a problem is the start of something real.
-Here is exactly what the process looks like from your submission to a working solution in your community's hands.
+Submissions are closed, but here is exactly what the process looks like — from submission through to a working solution in a community's hands.

 01

-Fill in a short form describing the challenge.
-No technical language required.
-Just tell us what problem exists and who it affects.
+The community filled in a short form describing the challenge.
+No technical language required — just the problem and who it affects.

 02

-Our team reads every submission.
-We may contact you with follow-up questions to better understand the context and affected community.
+Our team is reading every submission now.
+We may contact submitters with follow-up questions to better understand the context.

 03